gaehlerm/SoftwareEngineering/README.md

 ## Summary

 Use comments only for things that cannot be made apparent by the code itself, yet you think it’s still very important.
+Comment the *why* and not the *what*.
+If you write docstrings, it's the other way around.
+Comment the *what*, rather than the *why*.

 ## Copilot

 Copilot is not yet able to write more than boilerplate comments.
 The following comment was created by the document function of Copilot Labs.
+Copilot makes the mistake to comment the *what*.
+Apparently there is no way for Copilot to find out *why* you write some code.
+Therefore, I would recommend Copiliot only to write docstrings.

+I find it very remarkable that Copilot is able to write such a comment, however it is still fairly useless.

 ```py
 def roman_number(number):